Week of September 15, 2020

 - API Enhancement: The Search Resource API provides a consistent experience when using the attributes, AliasName, HostName, and Name.
 When those attributes are used as the search query, the API searches for the respective attributes on the resource.

-- Cradlepoint Monitoring Integration: OpsRamp AWS, Google Cloud Platform, and Microsoft Azure integrations have been enhanced to validate credentials that are either not valid or contain spaces.
+- Cradlepoint Monitoring Integration: OpsRamp AWS, Google Cloud Platform, and Microsoft Azure integrations are enhanced to validate credentials that are not valid or include spaces.
 This improves visibility of validation-related errors.

-Resolved an issue that caused modification in the client-level template when a related partner or service provider-level template was modified.
+Resolved an issue that caused changes in the client-level template when a related partner or service provider-level template was modified.
 This improves consistency with the metrics usage and platform behavior.

 Week of July 28, 2020

 Alert Correlation: A new condition, Alert Component is added to the Alerts Similarity field on Create Alert Correlation Policy.